acaballes/Chrome-Headless-Puppeteer-Nodejs/README.md

 ## Tips

 I set the option 'headless' to 'false' just for visual debugging.
-You can make it to 'true' but any additional option will be required depends on the website you accessed.
+You can make it to 'true' but there may be additional option will be required depends on the website you access.
 ```
     const browser = await puppeteer.launch({
         headless: false //set to false for visual debugging